How to start a business: a checklist

 - Do you want to start alone or would it be better to find a business partner?

 How do I research my business idea?

+- Is there a demand for your business?
+This will take more time.
 You need to do market research and work out who your target customers will be.

 - Can you afford to start the business you have in mind or find the money to do it?

 - Research your competition.